ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Gathering Endpoint Candidates

 Both Local and Remote Endpoint Candidates must be discovered during connection establishment.
-To support Interactive Connectivity Establishment (ICE) {{?RFC8445}}, or similar protocols, that involve out-of-band indirect signalling to exchange candidates with the Remote Endpoint, it’s important to be able to query the set of candidate Local Endpoints, and give the protocol stack a set of candidate Remote Endpoints, before it attempts to establish connections.
+To support Interactive Connectivity Establishment (ICE) {{?RFC8445}}, or similar protocols that involve out-of-band indirect signalling to exchange candidates with the Remote Endpoint, it’s important to be able to query the set of candidate Local Endpoints, and give the protocol stack a set of candidate Remote Endpoints, before it attempts to establish connections.

 #### Local Endpoint candidates